Claire Dean

 What to Expect

 At 5,200 meters (17,060 feet) above sea level, Rainbow Mountain’s altitude is more than half that of Mount Everest.
 Those who wish to see this beautiful site for themselves must be prepared for a difficult 3-hour hike at a high altitude.
 Weather conditions can also complicate the journey, with both blistering cold temperatures and intense UV rays due to the elevation.
-But while getting there might be a little tough, the extraordinary view once you reach the top will make it all worth it.
+But while getting there might be a little tough, the extraordinary view once you reach the top will make it all worthwhile.

 Along The Trek